yanzhang0/TMFinder/README.md

 ========

 This is the Temporal Motif Finder in https://github.com/lkovanen/TMFinder, with compling errors fixed.
-Now it is compatible with  the lastest version of lcelib.
+Now it is compatible with  the lastest version of lcelib in https://github.com/CxAalto/lcelib/tree/master/containers.